iamajoe/bedrock-utils/README.md

 `output.filename`, `output.path` and `entry` aren't supported.
 Use `src` and `dest` instead (although these won't work with arrays).
 Eventually, I'll get to this.

 ##### Server

-This is on the TODO list but not yet implemented
+Containers are on the TODO list but not yet implemented

 ###### `[server.php]`
 Install [PHP](http://php.net/)